RomainTrm/Book-ElixirExercices/23-LinkingModules-BehavioursAndUse/index.md

 # 23. Linking modules: Behavio(u)rs and use

 When declaring OTP servers, we used the `use GenServer` notation.
-This is how inject behaviors.
+This is how we inject behaviors.

 ## Behaviors